<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Our pick?
 You can see herds of llamas hanging out on the hills in the small city of Sacsayhuaman.
 This is the closest to Cusco; you can walk there in 30 minutes (it's up a hill, so you can take an Uber if you don't feel like walking) but we suggest visiting this place to see llamas in a more natural habitat.

-Around Peru and around Cusco, you'll find similar ruins that have llamas hanging out around there if you'd like to explore that.
+Around Peru and particularly around Cusco, you'll find similar ruins that have llamas hanging out if you'd like to explore that.
+Or, if you're lucky, you'll stumble upon some while exploring the ruins of Machu Picchu.

 How Many Days Do I Need?